-Hereunder is my summary reconstruction of some of Mendel’s methodology and part of his observations leading to the Law of Segregation.
-I would consider these procedures in conducting a similar investigation particularly as a laboratoy exercise.
+Hereunder is a summary reconstruction of some of Mendel’s methodology and part of his observations leading to the Law of Segregation.

 To keep the plants upright, they were supplied with supports interconnected with strings.
 In Expt.
 7 on stem length, the dwarf plants were carefully transplanted into a separate bed to prevent them from being overshaded by the tall plants.

 2. He selected from the lot the most vigorous garden peas and cross pollinated the two parental types having contrasting characteristics, like round or roundish seeds x wrinkled seeds in Experiment 1 (‘smooth’ is also used in place of round or roundish seeds).
 Seven trials were made totalling 287 fertilizations (23-60 fertilizations per trial) on 70 plants (5-15 plants per trial).

 He harvested the mature seeds and started recording their forms (or shape) and the color of the cotyledons (click here to read Parts of a Seed).
 He entered these observations under the characters of the hybrids (now denoted as F1 or first filial generation; third column in Table E.I-1).